Taiwan Sugar Corporation: History

-The corporation was established on 1 May 1946 by the Nationalist government after the handover of Taiwan from Japan to Republican China, by merging all of the sugar companies (Dai-Nihon, Taiwan, Meiji, and Ensuiko Sugar Company) during the Japanese era in Taiwan.
+The corporation was established on 1 May 1946 by the Nationalist government after the handover of Taiwan from Japan to the Republic of China, by merging all of the Japanese-era sugar companies (Dai-Nihon, Taiwan, Meiji, and Ensuiko Sugar Company) in Taiwan.
 In the 1950s and 1960s, sugar was one of the major exports of Taiwan; the corporation remains a major land owner today.

 Taiwan's sugar trade, which flourished for almost 400 years, is now a sunset industry.
 The Taiwan Sugar Corporation has diversified its business into tourism, floriculture, biotechnology, and retailing.
 It also operates a chain of gas stations and invests in Taiwan High Speed Rail.
-They also have a number of significant overseas investments.
-In 2020 Taiwan Sugar Corporation announced plans to close its largest pig farm in Vietnam and instead invest NT$10.7 billion (US$369 million) in remodeling and improving their pig farms in Taiwan.
+It also has a number of significant overseas investments.
+In 2020 Taiwan Sugar Corporation announced plans to close its largest pig farm in Vietnam and instead invest NT$10.7 billion (US$369 million) in remodeling and improving its pig farms in Taiwan.